zsparal/api-documentation/source/guides/mollie-components/handling-errors.rst

 Handling errors with Mollie Components
 ======================================

-With credit cards, several errors can happen during payment that are outside of your or Mollie's control, e.g. your customer has entered an incorrect CVV, has insufficient balance on his / her card or the issuing bank could decline the transaction.
+When paying with a credit card, several errors can occur during the payment process that are outside of your or Mollie's control, e.g. the shopper has entered an incorrect CVV, has insufficient balance on his / her card or the issuing bank could decline the transaction.

-In order to provide a good experience to your shopper when using Mollie Components, *handling errors* is of course essential.
+In order to provide a good experience to the shopper when using Mollie Components, *handling errors* is of course essential.

-Should such an error occur, you should make your customer aware of the error so he / she can correct the problem and continue the checkout.
+Should an error occur, you should make the shopper aware of the error so he / she can correct the problem and continue the checkout.

-There are *two flows* to consider, depending on whether or not 3-D Secure authentication is necessary.
+There are *two flows* to consider, depending on whether or not 3-D Secure [#f1]_ authentication is necessary.
-3-D Secure (also known as `MasterCard SecureCore`, `Verified by VISA` or `American Express SafeKey`) is an additional step during payment aimed at reducing credit card fraud.
-It requires the card holder to authenticate him / herself with the card issuer during the payment.

 #.
-If **no 3-D Secure authentication is necessary**, an error will be returned when when calling the
+If **no 3-D Secure authentication is necessary** and an error occurs, an error response will immediately be returned
-   :doc:`/reference/v2/payments-api/create-payment`.
+   when when calling the :doc:`/reference/v2/payments-api/create-payment`.
    Should an error occur, then Mollie will not create a Payment.
 #.
 If **3-D Secure authentication is necessary**, Mollie will create a Payment and give you the ``_links.checkoutUrl``
-   where your customer can authenticate the payment.
+   where the shopper can authenticate the payment.
 If any errors occur during or after authentication, they will be part of the response when retrieving the payment via the :doc:`/reference/v2/payments-api/get-payment`.

 The need for 3-D Secure authentication is determined by various factors, such as the estimated fraud risk for the